onzfonz/comp227/src/content/7/en/part7e.md

 #### Microservice architecture

 During this course, we have only scratched the surface of the server end of things.
-In our applications, we had a <i>monolithic</i> backend, meaning one application making up a whole and running on a single server, serving only a few API endpoints.
+In our applications, we had a **monolithic** backend, meaning one application making up a whole and running on a single server, serving only a few API endpoints.

 As the application grows, the monolithic backend approach starts turning problematic both in terms of performance and maintainability.